MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample4.md

 #### Modifying the Appearance of the Plane

 For changing the visualization of the dragger plane, add the modules `SoGroup`, `SoSwitch`, and `SoMaterial` to your network and connect them as shown.
-In addition, group together all the modules that are responsible for the translation in the  x-direction.
+In addition, group all modules together that are responsible for the translation in the  x-direction.

 ![Interactive dragging of objects](/images/tutorials/dataobjects/surfaces/DO10_06.png "Interactive dragging of objects")